Written by Holly Alyssa MacCormick

 Vice Chair of the ICOC

-Since joining CIRM in 2011, Bonneville has held numerous leadership positions at CIRM, including Vice President of Board Governance and Public Outreach and Vice President of Administration.
-She also volunteers for the Parkinson’s Foundation Moving Day event in San Francisco and as a reviewer for their Community Grants program.
+Since joining CIRM in 2011, Bonneville held numerous leadership positions at CIRM, including Vice President of Board Governance and Public Outreach.
+She also served as Vice President of Administration.
+Along with that Bonneville volunteers for the Parkinson’s Foundation Moving Day event in San Francisco and as a reviewer for their Community Grants program.

-In 2022, the Governor, the Lieutenant Governor, the Treasurer, and the Controller nominated Bonneville for the position of Vice Chair of CIRM’s Independent Citizens’ Oversight Committee (ICOC).
-The ICOC is the governing board of CIRM, which is composed of up to 35 California-based research and biotechnology industry leaders, patient advocates, nurses, and university and institution executives.
-She was unanimously elected to the role, which she has held since January 2023.
+In 2022, the Governor, the Lieutenant Governor, the Treasurer, and the Controller nominated Bonneville.
+She became the position of Vice Chair of CIRM’s Independent Citizens’ Oversight Committee (ICOC).
+The ICOC is the governing board of CIRM.
+The governing board includes up to 35 California-based research and biotechnology industry leaders.
+It also includes patient advocates, nurses, university officials, and institution executives.
+Bonneville was unanimously elected to the role.
+She’s held since January 2023.

-In her roles as vice-chair of CIRM’s governing board and chair of the AAWG, her work focuses on two main areas: government relations and access and affordability.
+In her roles as vice-chair of CIRM’s governing board and chair, her work focuses on government relations and access and affordability.

 Bringing new therapies within reach for all Californians

-Bonneville’s second area of focus is CIRM’s mandate to work towards making cell and gene therapies accessible and affordable for people in California.
-As AAWG chair, she helps craft and guide the group’s recommendations to CIRM’s governing board with the aim of increasing the affordability and accessibility of CIRM-funded treatments and clinical trials.
+Bonneville’s second focus is CIRM’s mandate to make cell and gene therapies more accessible and affordable for Californians.
+As chair of the AAWG, she helps shape and guide recommendations to CIRM’s governing board.
+The goal is to expand access to CIRM-funded treatments, and clinical trials.
+Doing all that while also improving affordability is also the focus.

 “This is top of mind for us now across the organization,” said Bonneville.
 Our goal “isn’t just to fund the science, it is to fund the science because it needs to get to people.”

-Defining what affordability and accessibility mean and look like is an essential first step toward ensuring that Californians can get and benefit from CIRM-funded therapies.
+Defining what affordability and accessibility mean and look like is an essential.
+It’s the first step toward ensuring that Californians can get and benefit from CIRM-funded therapies.

 “Affordability, for us, does not mean the price of a drug,” said Bonneville.
 “We can’t dictate that; they’re not our products.
 Affordability means working to help ensure the cost is covered or reimbursed.
 We’re not going to change the fact that the sickle cell therapy is $3 million, but can we affect policy so that Medi-Cal reimburses a lot of the cost and quickly.”